yannglt/fathom-analytics-stats/README.md

 3. Select a command and press `Enter` to execute it.

 ## Troubleshooting
-Fathom Analytics API is rate limited to 10 requests per minute on aggregations (for the commands) and currents (for the menu bar).
-If you exceed this limit, you will receive a nicely designed toast error.
+For now, Fathom's API is rate limited to 10 requests per minute on aggregations — for the commands, and currents — for the menu bar.
+If you exceed this limit, you will receive a (nicely designed) toast error.
 If you receive this error, please wait a minute before trying again.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.